 The LemonAid Village Schools in Lower Allentown, Sierra Leone educate almost 700 children in the area.
 In the words of headmistress, Francess Browne, “We are having energy failure and we are in desperate need of supplemental energy through source such as solar panels and energy storage facility”.
 The power grid of Freetown is inconsistent and an unreliable energy source for the community.
 In order to power their schoolhouse and run a small computer lab they rely solely on a gas generator which uses a large portion of the schools budget every day.

 A renewable energy source is desired which will provide the school with a clean and consistent source of power for their daily activities.
 Our first step in this process was to understand the needs of the community, as well as the economic and environmental costs of their current energy supply.
-We traveled on an assessment trip in summer 2012 to take load measurements and organize an implementation and education plan with the school administration.
+We traveled on an assessment trip in the Summer of 2012 to take load measurements, and organize an implementation and education plan with the school administration.
 It is important that the school is educated about different energy alternatives, as well as the efficient use of available solution.
-Together we plan to implement an appropriate system to meet these needs and have a lasting impact.
+Together, we plan to implement an appropriate system to meet these needs and have a lasting impact.

-In summer 2014 we traveled back to Sierra Leone for the first phase of our implementation where we ordered our parts and began a structural analysis on the building that will house the panels and solar equipment.
+In the Summer of 2014, we traveled back to Sierra Leone for the first phase of our implementation where we ordered our parts and began a structural analysis on the building that will house the panels and solar equipment.
 We also spent a lot of the time working with the technical leads in the community to build a mutual understanding of roles and ensure a successful system installation.

 A team of students and mentors is planning to travel in December of 2018 – we will be partnering with local solar installers to do mock installations to practice and learn about the process of solar installation.
 This solar installation is expandable, and future members can continue and expand the installation to meet the needs of the school.
 If you are interested in joining this team, please come to out interest meeting at the beginning of the fall semester.